dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/typography/anchor.md

 header: 'UI Library'
 title: 'Anchor'
 draft: false
-order: 1
+order: 2
 ---

 import { IconPrimary as Icon } from 'dnb-ui-lib/src'

 # Anchor

-By importing the core styles, the anchor tag gets assigned styles by default.
-However, there are also some classes which can be applied manually to handle the visual states.
+Beside that the Anchor Tag gets assigned by default - or let's say, by only importing the core styles, there are also some classes to handle the visual states manually.

 ## Default Styles